There's a lot of open issues

 Usability and UX tweaks for Decidim.

 This plugin allows the administrators to expand the possibilities of Decidim beyond some existing limitations.
 All tweaks are provided in a optional fashion with granular permissions that let the administrator to choose exactly where to apply those mods.
-Some tweaks can be applied to any assembly, other in an specific participatory process or even in type of component only.
+Some tweaks can be applied to an assembly, other in an specific participatory process or even in a type of component only (for instance, only in proposals).

 DISCLAIMER: This module is heavily tested and widely used, however we do not accept any responsibility for breaking anything.
 Feedback is appreciated though.